Mike Kaplowitz: Budget committee accomplishments

 The Assembly eventually agreed to raise the sales tax by half a percentage point instead of the one percentage increase requested in the budget approved by the board of legislators, and the record $1.4 billion spending plan adopted by the County legislature in December had included an 8.5 percent increase in the property-tax levy and assumed that additional revenues would come from the sales-tax increase.
 In early 2004, Kaplowitz voted in favor of the amended budget which raised county property tax collections by an additional 10 percent from the amount approved in December to offset the budget gap from the diminished sales tax increase, and when the measure passed, Westchester County ended with 18.82 percent more in property taxes during 2004 than it did in 2003.

 In reaction to the second straight year of double digit property tax increases, Kaplowitz stated that as head of the budget committee "the spending hike reflected increases in state mandates such as higher Medicaid and pension fund costs.
 To cover other potential expenses, county lawmakers created an $11.8 million contingency fund.
 The fund could help pay for bus service should Albany fall to come through with extra aid, as well as help ball out the cash-strapped Westchester Medical Center and fund future raises for unionized employees."
 By setting money aside, lawmakers hoped to reassure credit agencies after Moody's placed the county's triple-A bond rating on 90-day ‘watch fist’ review, citing the county's liability for part of the medical center's debt.
 Kaplowitz said county officials enacted the second double-digit property tax hike of 14.8 percent in 2003 because the package of sales tax increases negotiated with state lawmakers would generate $50 million this year, leaving Westchester with a $22 million gap to fill, reflecting the contingency fund and a $10 million write-down of money owed to Westchester by the medical center for which the county will not be repaid.
 Kaplowitz stated that "Companies have bad years, and governments unfortunately have bad years.
 Hopeful, this is the end to two bad years in a row".

 In 2004, the Budget Committee did not raise taxes for the first time in four years, although the budget did increase county spending by 4%.
 In 2005, County Executive Spano announced a plan to supplementing the state's actions to address the financially insolvent Westchester Medical Center.
 The proposal involved a refinancing of so-called "tobacco securitization bonds" that were sold in 1999 following the settlement of national lawsuits against tobacco manufacturers.
 The refinancing gave the medical center an immediate cash infusion of $27 million and a possible stream of future financial aid.
-Members of the legislature including Kaplowitz have taken credit for the measure, although it is commonly held that Spano, State Senator Nick Spano, and State Assemblyman Richard Brodsky were chiefly responsible for the bailout, which included an additional $75 million from county taxes, increased fees and state taxpayers from other municipalities.
+Members of the legislature including Kaplowitz have taken credit for the measure, although it is commonly held that Spano, State Senator Nicholas A. Spano, and State Assemblyman Richard Brodsky were chiefly responsible for the bailout, which included an additional $75 million from county taxes, increased fees and state taxpayers from other municipalities.